lilyball/git-scripts/README.md

 Merges a GitHub pull request locally using the pull request title and description.
 Requires [`jq`][jq].
 See `git merge-pr -h` for details.

+**Note:** This does not work for private repos at this time.

 [jq]: http://stedolan.github.io/jq/

 ### `git-noninteractive`

+**Note:** This script seems somewhat broken.
+It only works some of the time.
+I haven't investigated it yet.

 Performs a `git rebase -i --autosquash` without invoking the editor.
 The intended usage is to automatically apply any `git commit --fixup` or `git commit